QuackenbushLab/FENRIR/README.md

 # Focused Exploration of NGS Reads for Infectious RNAs (FENRIR): an RNA-Seq pipeline

-### Last updated: March 25th, 2020
+### Last updated: April 9th, 2020
-- *updated scripts*
-- *can now measure ERV expression*

-We present the components used to detect exogenous human-tropic virus-specific reads within a model dataset, which includes our trimming, alignment, quality filtering, and viral counts protocols.
-This pipeline is also capable of detecting endogenous viral sequences within the human reference, however a viral counts protocol is not present and is currently in the making.
-The exogenous virome reference file (referred to as the pseudovirome) is also present.
-We recommend aligning your reads to hg38 to remove human-specific reads prior to alignment to the pseudovirome.
-One could align reads post-trimming to the pseudovirome considering our test has currently not noticed a significant difference in the number of mapped virus-specific reads.
-If this last step is chosen, we would recommend an additional filtering step to ensure that there are no reads present in the alignment output that map to hg38.
+- *more compact script with two execution commands instead of many*

+We present a pipeline for the detection of exogenous human-tropic and endogenous virus-specific reads within a given dataset, with the goal of providing an easily executable pipeline for those who are unfamiliar with bioinformatics and wish to collect virus expression data from their paired-end, unstranded RNA-seq data.
+FENRIR includes our trimming, alignment, quality filtering, and viral counts protocols for both endogenous and exogenous viruses.
+This pipeline also graphs virus expression data and RNA-seq coverage over detected viruses, exporting matricies of virus fragment counts and percent coverage over a viral genome, and jpegs of expression data and virus genome coverage.

-For details on what is in this repo as well as a guide for how to download and run this image, please see the manual or below.
+For details on what is in this repo as well as a guide for how to download and run this pckage, please keep reading.

-# Docker Image

-FENRIR was saved as a Docker image, which can be found [here](https://hub.docker.com/r/froy01/fenrir).

-To download the image, run:
-`docker pull froy01/fenrir`

 ## Image contents and pipeline components

-The following tools are included in the Docker image:
+The following tools are required for FENRIR.
+A script within the FENRIR pipeline is responsible for downloading and installing all of the necessary tools, so installing these tools on ones own isn't needed:
 - [**FastQC**](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/): *to check quality of reads pre- and post-trimming*
 - [**Trimmomatic**](http://www.usadellab.org/cms/?page=trimmomatic): *trimming software to remove short and/or low-quality reads*
 - [**HISAT2**](https://ccb.jhu.edu/software/hisat2/index.shtml): *aligner used to remove human reads and align unmapped reads to the pseudovirome reference*